MSDS-Project/Part-2/README.md

   </tr>
 </table>

-For the third method where individual judges were compared, the format was:<br>
+For the third method where individual judges were compared, the data format was:<br>

 ![](image3.png)